Skip to main content

 Your credit score is an important part of your loan application, but it isn't the only factor that lenders consider.
 They also review:

-• Income and debts: Most conventional lenders require a DTI of 43% or less.
+• Income and debts: Most lenders require a DTI of 43% or less.
 To determine your DTI, lenders divide your mortgage payment and recurring monthly debts by your monthly pretax income.

 • Down payment: The larger your down payment, the better chance a lender will consider your application.
 While there are low down payment options at least a 20% down payment will also help you avoid paying private mortgage insurance.
 You can calculate this percentage by dividing your down payment by the lesser of the appraised value or purchase price.